anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 1. For structs and root classes: `memberwise init(...) {}`
 2. For derived classes: `memberwise init(...) { super.init() }`

-NOTE: If the *implict* initializer is synthesized and the previous declartion is placed in an extension of the type a compiler error will result.
+NOTE: Because the `memberwise` declaration modifier only applies to designated initializers, they may not be used with initializers defined in an extension.

-The changes described in this proposal are *alomost* entirely additive.
+The changes described in this proposal are *almost* entirely additive.
 The only impact on existing code will be in the case of structs with `private` stored properties which had been receiving an implicitly synthesized memberwise initializer.
 In this case a mechanical migration could generate the explicit code necessary to declare the previously implicit initializer.

 ## Future enhancements